Time and Attendance

 But what if John works variable shifts across multiple teams during this period?
 What if he worked the first shift on some days and the second on certain days?
 And on top of that, he worked for more than 40 hours and is entitled to time and a half pay on top of the differential pay?
 Now, imagine you have 50 different Johns.
 This is where things get tricky.

 It’s all about transparency.
-You need to let your employees know that shift differential pay is offered for working certain shifts and that a policy states the rate and eligibility.
+You need to inform your employees that shift differential pay is offered for working specific shifts and that a policy states the rate and eligibility.

 Train your managers to know the ins and outs of shift differential pay, so they can quickly clarify when staff has questions about it.
-It’s also essential to make the policy accessible to everyone so that they can refer to it when needed.
+It’s also essential to include the policy in the employee handbook and make it accessible to everyone so that they can refer to it when needed.
 A good employee self-service system can do this.

 Money can solve most problems, but not the lack of employee engagement.
 Compensation is a crucial element, but it doesn’t mean that you simply throw money at the problem, hoping to make operational issues disappear.